 (Quran 20:120-121)

 The historical context of the original story, the curse of the Agricultural Revolution, and the role of women in it have been lost in the Quran.
 The first Christians believed that Eve was God, the Mother of all the Living, who gave birth to Adam, that Mary Magdalene was Eve, and Jesus was Adam.
 So Adam and, therefore, Jesus were the Son of God.
-Humanity descends from Eve, so we are God’s children (John 1:13), but also Jesus’ children.
+Humanity descends from Eve, so we are not only God’s children, but also Jesus’ children.

-Tribespeople feel a connection to each other because they believe they share common ancestors.
+Humans are religious creatures who fight over the myths they believe in, and we will continue to do so until the very end, with increasingly sophisticated means, until humans have terminated themselves.
+Hence, we need to unite behind a single myth to live in peace.
+That only happens in fairy-tale worlds where myths can become reality.
+It may be why Christianity and Islam have been so intolerant towards infidels.
+Tribal people feel a connection to one another because they believe they share common ancestors.
 The stories about these common ancestors are myths, such as the tale about Eve and Adam.
 Eve and Adam came alive again as Mary Magdalene and Jesus.
 The myth of Eve and Adam can turn humanity into a single tribe.
-It is the reason why Christians wait for Jesus’ return.
 And so, Paul may have realised that the good news of Jesus concerns humankind rather than just the Jews.

 Featured image: Eve in the Garden of Eden.
 Henri Rousseau (1906-1910).
 Public Domain.
 Wikimedia Commons.